Dallas Brooks: Governor of Victoria

 Brooks was appointed Governor of Victoria by Premier Thomas Hollway and served from 1949 to 1963.
 During his term as governor, he acted as Administrator of the Commonwealth three times.
 He served in this capacity for almost seven months after the governor-general, Viscount Dunrossil, suddenly died in office in 1961 after serving only one year.
-Sir Dallas was in effect Acting governor-general until the appointment of the Viscount De L'Isle.
+Brooks was in effect acting governor-general until the appointment of the Viscount De L'Isle.

 Brooks served the state for over 13 years, becoming Victoria's longest-serving governor.
 After his term ended in 1963, he chose to remain in Australia in retirement.
 He built a house in Frankston and died there three years later.

+His wife, Muriel Violet Turner Brooks, née Laing, whom he married on 3 December 1924, was important in the social life of Melbourne.
+Invariably referred to as Lady Brooks, she was made a Commander of the Order of St John of Jerusalem in 1951 in recognition of her support for that organisation.
+She was patron of the Victorian Diabetic Association and president of the Victorian Red Cross Association.

 Freemasonry

-Brooks was Grand Master of the United Grand Lodge of Victoria (Masonic Lodge or Freemasons) from 1951 to 1963.
-He was Victoria's longest serving Grand Master, and he is the only governor of any Australian state initiated to the craft while serving as governor.
+Brooks was Grand Master of the United Grand Lodge of Victoria of Freemasons from 1951 to 1963.
+He was Victoria's longest-serving Grand Master, and he is the only governor of any Australian state initiated to the craft while serving as governor.
 Brooks had expressed a desire to become a freemason while in England but he had also stated that he preferred to become initiated in Australia.
 He met with the Grand Master of Victoria and notified him.
 He was initiated in the Clarke Lodge No. 98 on 6 February 1950 and was passed and raised within two months.
 He became Worshipful Master of the Lodge only five months after his initiation and he was elected Grand Master of the Grand Lodge of Victoria the following year.

 Legacy

-In 1969 the United Grand Lodge of Victoria built a concert hall in East Melbourne.
-The Hall was renamed in 1993 from the Dallas Brooks Hall to the Dallas Brooks Centre and was a major events venue in Melbourne until 2016 when it was demolished to build an apartment complex.
+In 1969, the United Grand Lodge of Victoria built a concert hall in East Melbourne.
+The hall was renamed in 1993 from the Dallas Brooks Hall to the Dallas Brooks Centre and was a major events venue in Melbourne until 2016 when it was demolished to build an apartment complex.

 The Melbourne suburb of Dallas was named after Sir Dallas, as well as Dallas Brooks Drive in Kings Domain.
 The official residence of the governor of Victoria, Government House, is located on the corner of Birdwood Avenue and Dallas Brooks Drive.

 Brooks was the grandfather of journalist and television presenter Jennifer Byrne.

 Members of the organisation of Scouts Australia, Sir Dallas Brooks Rover Crew, also adopted the name of the General.